aqaPayam/NakhBot/docs/domain/07-open-decisions.md

 * Sent Nakh appears in Nakhes.
 * Sent Nakh does not appear in Liked By.

+### Nakh after normal Like

+Status: Closed

+Decision:

+* Sending Nakh to a profile that was already normally liked is not supported in MVP.
+* Normal Like consumes the target profile.
+* Nakh is sent from Explore before the target is consumed by another final discovery action.
+* The old MVP PDF rule that allowed sending Nakh to someone already liked is removed.

 ### Nakh after Match

 Status: Closed